Urban photoshoot tips for creative portrait photography in cities

 • Variety in a small area – you don’t want to be walking far from one location to another, because it takes up valuable shooting time.

-• Light – whether you’re using natural light or flash, you need to plan for the light.
+• Light – whether you use natural light or flash, you need to plan for the light.
 More on this in a moment.

 • Nearby parking if you’re driving to the location – it just makes it easier if you don’t have to walk a long way before you reach your photoshoot location.

 Cities are constantly evolving, so you need to be prepared for change.
-If you can’t visit the area ahead of time, choose a nearby backup location so that you have a plan B just in case the location has changed drastically since the street view photos were taken.
+If you can’t visit the area ahead of time, choose a nearby backup location so that you have a plan B in case the location has changed drastically since the Street View photos were taken.

 See below for views of these locations.
 This whole area that I photographed in last year has since been demolished for a new development, but Google street view hasn’t yet been updated.